 How much energy are you putting into your Vision?

 Who are you accountable to, to drive your Vision?

 Success is created by your daily actions.

 Any big vision will move you somewhere, demand changes of you and stretch lazy muscles.
-It will take you to new places and the journey will cost in terms of travel time, trouble and energy.
-It is only ardent resolve that makes possible substantial, consistent progress over inhospitable terrain.
+It will take you to new places and the journey will cost you in terms of travel time, trouble, and energy.
+It’s only ardent resolve that makes possible substantial and consistent progress over inhospitable terrain.